 My name is David Cox.

 I enjoy teaching and am paricularly excited about the interaction of technology and education.
 I built The Fundamentals of Neuroscience, one of the earliest Massive Open Online Courses at Harvard.
-Together with an amazing team, we've tried to push the boundaries of what is possible with online courses.
+Together with an amazing team, we worked to push the boundaries of what is possible with online courses.
 The course has been visited by over half a million people in 192 countries.
-On campus, I use this online course to experiment with "flipped" classroom teaching.
+On campus, I used this online course to experiment with "flipped" classroom teaching.
 It's a lot of fun.
 We've also been thrilled to collaborate with colleagues in education research on using our course as a platform for exploring what works in online education.

 I feel strongly that scientists need to engage with the public.
-I engage in a variety of outreach activities, from teaching kids, to public speaking, to organizing and participating in events aimed at the public.
+I have engaged in a variety of outreach activities, from teaching kids, to public speaking, to organizing and participating in events aimed at the public.
 I'm glad that the public is interested in what I study, and I'm keen to share my passion for science and engineering with others.
 I also like to think about the ways in which machine learning and neuroscience technologies will impact society; this is something that I do through my role as a Faculty Associate at the Berkman Klein Center for Internet and Society at Harvard Law School.